 Loan Commitments: The CRA entered into two loan commitments to provide future financing for economic redevelopment projects in the CRA district.
-The loan commitments of the CRA at September 30, 2013 are summarized as follows:
+The loan commitments total \$4,200,000 at September 30, 2014, and are summarized as follows:

 Village Square Elderly, Ltd.: On November 8, 2011 the CRA issued a Loan Commitment to Village Square Elderly, Ltd. (Village Square) for a \$2.7 million, 20 year term loan for the redevelopment of the former Carver Estates public housing project and construction of an 84-unit low income senior apartment complex, a 144-unit low income housing rental apartment complex, approximately 40 single family homes and a clubhouse (the "Property").
-The loan will be noninterest bearing for the first ten years and for years eleven through twenty, the loan will accrue interest at 3.0%.
+In accordance with the promissory note dated July 17, 2014, the loan will be non-interest bearing for the first ten years and for years eleven through twenty, the loan will accrue interest at 3.0%.
 Payments of principal only shall commence on the first anniversary date of the loan and are due annually thereafter until the tenth anniversary date of the loan.
 Commencing on the tenth anniversary date of the loan and annually thereafter, principal and interest will be payable to the CRA in an amount equal to the remaining cash flow from the Property after the required payments on the Property's first mortgage and payment of the deferred developer fee, but not less than \$25,000 per year.
 The loan will mature twenty years from the loan closing date, at which time all outstanding principal and accrued interest will be due to the CRA.
-The loan will be collateralized by a second mortgage lien and security interest in the Property and all improvements, fixtures and appurtenances thereto.
-The closing date for the loan is scheduled to occur on or before April 30, 2014.
-Should the loan not close by April 30, 2014, the CRA may terminate the loan commitment.
+The loan is collateralized by a second mortgage lien and security interest in the Property and all improvements, fixtures and appurtenances thereto.
+The CRA will not disburse any funds under the agreement until Village Square has received all moneys from the Tax-Exempt Bonds and the Equity Account of the Project Fund for the acquisition and construction of the project.
+There were no draws on the loan as of September 30, 2014.